 Their services have a track record of consistently and significantly beating the S&P 500, and that performance has attracted more than a million Motley Fool premium members.
 (Just note that Motley Fool recommends holding stock picks for at least five years, so it can take time to see results.)

-Does the Motley Fool recommend index funds or actively managed funds?
+Does Motley Fool recommend index funds or actively managed funds?

 You might also have read about a few ETFs offered by Motley Fool Asset Management (MFAM).
-While MFAM is an affiliate of The Motley Fool, it’s a separate legal entity.
-MFAM funds aren’t managed by The Motley Fool co-founders nor any of Motley Fool’s analysts.
+While MFAM is an affiliate of Motley Fool, it’s a separate legal entity.
+MFAM funds aren’t managed by Motley Fool’s co-founders nor any of Motley Fool’s analysts.
 Instead, the funds are run by MFAM’s portfolio managers.

 MFAM used to have two mutual funds but decided to convert them to ETFs.
 The provider currently offers six ETFs.